 Kyrgyzstan might not be the first place you think of when seeking untracked snow, but mountain guide Nick Parks knows something you don’t…

 After spending many years living on the outskirts of Chamonix, and a soujourn as Bear Grylls’ safety guy, Nick Parks now resides in Val d’Anniviers.
 It's here that he operates Backcountry Adventures and finely hones his ability for hunting down serious ski touring expeditions.

 Nick has spent a lifetime on the boot pack and explored mountain ranges all over the world.
-His most recent expedition was to a remote part of Kyrgyzstan where there are no lifts, no cats, just a good old fashioned hike up into the wilderness.
+One of his most recent expeditions was to a remote part of Kyrgyzstan where there are no lifts, no cats, just a good old fashioned hike up into the wilderness.
 We caught up with Nick to find out what prompted the trip, and to hear a little about how it all went.

 The initial inspiration to visit the Trans Alay range of Kyrgyzstan came from my son and daughter who in September 2018 cycled along the Pamir Highway and raved about the backcountry skiing opportunities.